Diabetic Athlete's Handbook

 professional surfers to Iditarod dog mushers.

-Erratum on page 31: The highlighted text on this page should state, "You are UNLIKELY to develop hypoglycemia when you exercise moderately early in the morning before breakfast or whenever your insulin levels are lower."
-(It mistakenly was printed as "likely" on the first printing; hopefully, your copy has the correction in it already.)
+First edition erratum on page 31: The highlighted text on this page should state, "You are UNLIKELY to develop hypoglycemia when you exercise moderately early in the morning before breakfast or whenever your insulin levels are lower."
+(It mistakenly was printed as "likely.")

 Diabetic Athlete's Handbook: Table of Contents